Ocean Model SST Areas

 For Global RTOFS Data via ftp: http://ftp.opc.ncep.noaa.gov/grids/operational/GLOBALHYCOM/

-via the NCEP operational NOMADS server at:
+For RTOFS Global Data via the NCEP operational NOMADS server:

 G-RTOFS MODEL INFORMATION